US STOCKS-Dow, S&P 500 rise on optimism about economic recovery

 By Shashank Nayar and Medha Singh

 The two indexes are rising for the fourth straight session as investors bet on economically sensitive stocks benefiting the most from a post-COVID-19 recovery.
-The S&P 1500 airlines .SPXOMAIR index added 2.7%.
+The S&P 1500 airlines index <.SPCOMAIR> added 0.8%.

-The S&P energy index .SPNY jumped 3.8% on a promising outlook for fuel demand, while financials .SPSY and materials .SPLRCM were up almost 1% each.
+The S&P energy index .SPNY jumped 3.2% on a promising outlook for fuel demand, while financials .SPSYhit a record high and materials .SPLRCMfirmed about 1%.
 O/R

+Minneapolis Federal Reserve Bank President Neel Kashkari and Fed vice chair for supervision Randal Quarles reiterated the view that higher prices are transitory.

 Stock markets were unperturbed on Friday by a surge in key inflation readings for April following reassurances from Federal Reserve officials that the ultra-loose monetary policy would remain in place.